 Travel, Currency and Money saving tips for East Timor

 The US dollar ($) is the legal tender in East Timor, all transactions are in dollars.
-Banks and ATMs can be found in Dili.
+Some Banks and ATMs can be found in Dili but not elsewhere, and Credit cards are mostly not usable so you should carry some local currency with you.
 East Timor centavo coins were introduced in East Timor in 2003 for use alongside United States Dollar banknotes and coins, which had been introduced in 2000 to replace the Indonesian rupiah following the commencement of U.N. administration.
 One centavo is equal to one US cent.
 The coins are in denominations of 1, 5, 10, 25 and 50 centavos and feature pictures of local plants and animals.
 East Timor does not yet issue its own banknotes.

 There are many land travel minibus services to cater for individuals or groups travel from Dili to Kupang (West Timor) and return.
 Timor Travel, Paradise Travel, Leste Oeste Travel are few of the minibus companies that provide travel services to several different destinations along the Dili-Kupang route at a very affordable prices.
 Buses, mostly of the small variety found on remote Indonesian islands, run to most parts of the country and main cities like Dili, Baucau, Maliana, Los Palos and Suai are quite well linked.
 Indonesian-style bemos (vans) and mikrolets (minibuses) - legacies from its 24-year rule - run from these cities to nearby villages.

 Travel money for East Timor

-Save money and time by Ordering your U.S. dollar online from Travelex, you get better rates and can pick up the USD cash locally or even on travel day at the airport.
+Save money and time by Ordering your US Dollars online from Travelex, you get better rates and can pick up the USD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in U.S. dollar otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in US Dollars otherwise you may get much worst exchange rates.

 Sending money to East Timor

 When sending money to East Timor it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
-To get a better deal you should follow these 3 simple steps :
+To get a better deal you should follow these 4 simple steps :

 - Open an account with a BER reviewed FX provider (id docs may be required)

-- You specify the local or U.S. dollar amount you want to transfer
+- You specify the local or US Dollar amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country